 Regulation(EU) 2020/1158 lays down the import conditions for food and feed originating in third countries following the accident at the Chernobyl nuclear power plant.

-For consignments subject to these regulations, companies are required to complete Part I of the Common Health Entry Document ( CED-D ) and declare the consignment for inspection using TRACES at the border inspection post upon its entry into the Union.
+For consignments subject to this regulation, companies are obliged to fill in Part I of the Common Health Entry Document ( CED-D ) and declare the consignment for control by means of TRACES at the border inspection post upon its entry into the Union.

-Consignments containing the products in question must be accompanied by the official certificates specified in the aforementioned regulations.
+Consignments containing the products in question must be accompanied by the official certificates specified in the said Regulation.

 Documentary checks are carried out at the border inspection posts at the external borders of the EU.
 Identity check and inspection of goods including sampling is carried out according to the percentage of consignments specified in the present EU regulations.